Yes, the new electric vehicle tax credits are really confusing, but we can help

 Are you in the market for a new electric car?
 Great!
 EVs are swiftly becoming the most sought-after new vehicle.
 They’re fun to drive and are clearly better for the environment than whatever gas-powered beater you’ve got darkening your driveway.

 But shopping for a new EV is hard — expensive! limited supplies! wait lists?? — and unfortunately Congress and President Joe Biden just swooped in to make it even harder.
 On Tuesday, Biden signed the sweeping Inflation Reduction Act of 2022, the nation’s most significant climate bill ever passed into law.
-One of the major parts of the bill is new tax credits for electric vehicles: $7,500 at the point of sale for new EVs and $4,000 for used EVs.
+One of the major parts of the bill is new tax credits for electric vehicles.

 Sounds great, right?
 Think again.
 The tax credits are actually a confusing morass of eligibility requirements and sourcing provisions that may ultimately limit what people purchase.
 There are income caps, sticker price requirements, battery and supply chain limitations, different phases in which the old credits will still work but new requirements apply.... woof.
 It’s like, do they want people to buy EVs or not?